|

 CANADIAN GEOGRAPHY, for the not-so-wise (you know who you are, Yankees!).

-Let's pull out our trusted map of our favourite Northern country:
+Let's pull out our trusted map of our favorite Northern country:

 I know what your thinking: